vijayperlakota/llm-graphrag-local/README.md

 # llm-graphrag-local

-### NOTE: ignore the peotry setup
+### NOTE: ignore the poetry setup

 This project is done by following the demo of https://www.youtube.com/watch?v=BLyGDTNdad0

-- Uses https://microsoft.github.io/graphrag/ which is efficient than common RAG
+- Uses https://microsoft.github.io/graphrag/ which is more efficient than common RAG
 - Commands to run
   - To index the data
     - python -m graphrag.index --init --root .
   - To query the data
-    - python -m graphrag.query --root . --method global "what are the top themes in this story"
+    - python -m graphrag.query --root . --method global "What are the top themes in this story"
 - Used Mahabarata summray data

-NOTE: It took lot of time to index the input text given in the input folder
+NOTE: It took a lot of time to index the input text given in the input folder

 - Setup
-  - In setup.yaml make sure that base url and embeddings models are correctly configured for local
+  - In setup.yaml make sure that base URL and embeddings models are correctly configured for local
-  - Used LMStudio to run the Open AI compatible embeddings api
+  - Used LMStudio to run the Open AI compatible embeddings API
-  - Used ollama gemma2 model
+  - Used Ollama Gemma2 model

 ### Observations

- - I have tried with 4 different questions and the local gemma2 model tried to infer based on the summary and did not hallucinate, it also did not judge anyone refer to question 4.
-Overall it is a great work on the RAG that addresses not just the semantics but also the relationship within the data.
+ - I have tried with 4 different questions and the local gemma2 model tried to infer based on the summary and did not hallucinate, it also did not judge anyone (refer to question 4).
+Overall, it is great work on the RAG that addresses the semantics and the relationship within the data.
- - The only cons is that it takes lot of time to generate the required graph and other reports that is needed for graphrag.
-For the simple text (refer input folder) which is not huge data it took almost 20+ minutes.
+ - The only con is that it takes a lot of time to generate the required graph and other reports needed for **graphrag**.
+For the simple text (refer to input folder) which is not huge data it took almost 20+ minutes.
 Once this gets improved it would help the products at scale.

-### Output for the question  "what are the top themes in this story"
+### Output for the question  "What are the top themes in this story"

-- python -m graphrag.query --root . --method global "what are the top themes in this story"
+- python -m graphrag.query --root . --method global "What are the top themes in this story"
 -
 INFO: Reading settings from settings.yaml creating llm client with {'api_key': 'REDACTED,len=9', 'type': "openai_chat", 'model': 'gemma2', 'max_tokens': 4000, 'request_timeout': 180.0, 'api_base': 'http://localhost:11434/v1', 'api_version': None, 'organization': None, 'proxy': None, 'cognitive_services_endpoint': None, 'deployment_name': None, 'model_supports_json': True, 'tokens_per_minute': 0, 'requests_per_minute': 0, 'max_retries': 10, SUCCESS: Global Search Response: The Mahabharata explores several key themes that resonate throughout the epic narrative.